syamsoul/laravel-action-delay/README.md

 &nbsp;
 ## Introduction

-This package allows you to delay an action (Jobs, Database Query or even PHP Code) at specific datetime with a simple command.
+This package allows you to delay an action (Jobs, Database Query, PHP Code or External Process) at specific datetime with a simple command.

 &nbsp;